 Progressive Building Society has maintained its core values for over one hundred years by providing value-formoney products enabling Members' savings to fund local home ownership in Northern Ireland.
-The Society has relied on a prudent and balanced business model offering a strong customer-focus and excellent service standards.
+The Society has relied on a prudent and balanced business model offering a strong customer focus and excellent service standards.

-Core to Progressive's ethos is being passionate, trusted and fair.
-We are passionate about keeping Members at the centre of our decisions.
-We build trust and strengthen relationships through mutual respect and courtesy.
+The Society's values drive everything we do.
+We value the energy, drive and enthusiasm of our people.
+We build and strengthen relationships through trust, mutual respect and courtesy.
 We always work with honesty, fairness and integrity.
+We are passionate about supporting our community and our economy.
+We care about the impact we have on the environment.

-In 2022, the Society strengthened its capital base following another profitable year, thereby further protecting Members' interests and continuing to provide excellent customer service.
+In 2023, the Society strengthened its capital base following another profitable year, thereby further protecting Members' interests.